banool/import_times/README.md

 # Import Times ⏱⏱⏱

-This package lets you print out import times like you were using the `-X importtime` runtime flag to Python 3.7, but with Python < 3.7 (I think it'll work with 3.4+).
+This package lets you print out import times like you were using the `-X importtime` runtime flag to Python 3.7, but with Python < 3.7 (I've tested it as working with 3.4+).

 Put the following at the top of your main module:
 ```